66,395 bells

 » Why was my thread locked?

-In most cases, the staff member that locked your thread will post why the thread was locked, either as the last post in the thread or as a moderator edit in the very first post.
+Sometimes, the Moderators will decide that a thread should be locked.
+The In most cases, the staff member that locked your thread will post why the thread was locked, either as the last post in the thread or as a moderator edit in the very first post.

 You should have received an e-mail regarding why you were banned from our site.
-If the notification email was not detailed enough or you didn't receive it (often due to spam settings on your e-mail account), you may e-mail site support at support@animalcrossingcommunity.com to inquire further.
+If the notification e-mail was not detailed enough or you didn't receive it (often due to spam settings on your e-mail account), you may e-mail site support at support@animalcrossingcommunity.com to inquire further.
 Do not create another account to ask on the boards or in PTs.
 A person's account status is not open for public discussion or debate.

 Keep in mind that, as per our rules, you are responsible for what happens on your account.
 If you live in a household with others who might try to get onto your account, make sure that you always log out of the site by clicking the X button in the upper right hand corner of the site when you leave.